Bachelor of Science in Healthcare Administration

 |General Elective Courses||Credits|

-Healthcare Administration, Health Sciences and Interprofessional Collaborative Requirements (53 credits)
+Health Care Administration, Health Sciences and Interprofessional Collaborative Requirements Total Credits: 56

 |HCA 301||Health Care Marketing||3|